liahnee/tandem-trivia/README.md

     * click an answer choice (while correct answer is showing)
     * click question button
 * Live updates of the scores
-* Review previoius questions and answer choices for studying
+* Review previous questions and answer choices for studying
-* Clickable buttons has changed background colors and pointer cursor on hover
+* Clickable buttons have changed background colors and pointer cursor on hover
 * Consistent placement of header and score components
 ### UI choices
 * Clean, simple design